 Article IV: Leadership Board

 4.1 Membership.
 The Leadership Board (“the Board”) shall be comprised of eleven (11) members elected from among members of DACN.
-Six (6) members of the Board will be elected to hold DACN officer positions.
+Six (6) members of the Board will be elected to hold DACN Officer positions.
 The remaining five (5) members of the Board shall be Members-at-Large.
+The Board may continue to operate as long as all Executive Committee positions were filled at the most recent biennial Annual General Meeting (AGM) for elections.

 4.2 Meetings.
 The Board shall meet at regular intervals upon call by the Chair, for the purpose of directing the activities of DACN.
 Five members of the Board may also call a meeting of the Board.

+4.3 Executive Committee.
+Collectively, the Officers shall comprise the Executive Committee of DACN (“Executive Committee”).
+The Executive Committee shall meet at least quarterly to discuss organizational matters and vote on rules and procedures.

 Article V: Officers